VCCAA

 The Association’s objectives

 are to preserve the Chinese cultural heritage, language and customs.
-It promotes participation in education,
+It promotes participation

-business and government as Chinese Americans, so as to foster constructive
+business and government as Chinese Americans, so as to foster

-citizenship, improve general well-being and cultivate an appreciation of their
+citizenship, improve general well-being and cultivate an appreciation

 dual heritage.